ocupop/dartlang.org/src/_pages/tools/pub/glossary.md

 Library packages should not check their [lockfile](#lockfile) into source control, since they should support a range of dependency versions.
-Their [immediate dependencies](#immediate-dependency)' [version constraints](#version-constraints) should be as wide as possible while still ensuring that the dependencies will be compatible with the versions that were tested against.
+Their [immediate dependencies](#immediate-dependency)' [version constraints](#version-constraint) should be as wide as possible while still ensuring that the dependencies will be compatible with the versions that were tested against.